planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 >- Staggered: zero to negative MOTIVE.
 No Rally or Surge, negative Mettle is penalty.
 >- Fallen: past negative MOTIVE, lose Action and POISE is zero

+For example, the same character above with 10 Mettle and a MOTIVE of 3 is Staggered at 0 to -3.
+Past that they are Fallen.

 Both Staggered and Fallen characters are in mortal danger, risking death if they fail a Heal Check next Scene.

 Damage is not the only thing that affects Mettle.
 Mettle refills upon starting a new scene unless the character is Staggered or Fallen.
 Beyond that, Rallies can restore it, and Surges exhaust it: